-This indicator light comes on when the vehicle dynamic control off switch is pushed to OFF.
+This indicator light comes on when the vehicle dynamic control off switch is pushed to OFF, the transfer case is in the 4LO position (model), or when the vehicle dynamic control system is not functioning properly.
 This indicates the vehicle dynamic control system is not operating.